-20. ENTRY REQUIREMENT IN TO DEGREE PROGRAMMES 2021-2022 ACADEMIC YEAR
+17. ENTRY REQUIREMENT IN TO DEGREE PROGRAMMES 2022-2023 ACADEMIC YEAR

 Minimum admission entry requirements in to Degree Programmes for 2021/2022 academic year is as shown in the below table.
-However, for specific admission requirements for each specific programme are presented in appensdix
+However, for specific admission requirements for each specific programme are presented in appendix

-SN Category of Minimum admission entry qualifications applicants 1.
-Completed A Level studies before 2014 Two principal passes with a total of 4.0 points from Two Subjects defining the admission into the respective programme: where $A = 5$; $B = 4$; $C = 3$; $D = 2$; $E = 1$; $S = 0.5$.
-2. Completed A Level studies in 2014 and 2015 Two principal passes (Two Cs) with a total of 4.0 points from Two Subjects defining the admission into the respective programme: where $A = 5$; $B + 4$; $B = 3$; $C = 2$; $D = 1$; $E = 0.5$.
-3. Completed A Level studies from 2016 Two principal passes with a total of 4.0 points from Two Subjects defining the admission into the respective programme: where $A = 5$; $B = 4$; $C = 3$; $D = 2$; $E = 1$; $S = 0.5$.
-4 Ordinary Diploma, FTC and Equivalent At least four passes ('D's and above) at O' Level or NVA Level III with less than four O' Level passes or equivalent foreign qualifications as translated by either NECTA or VETA; AND Qualification i) At least a GPA of 3.0 for Ordinary Diploma (NTA Level 6); OR Applicants ii) Average of "C" for Full Technician Certificate (FTC) (where A = 5, B = 4, C = 3, and D = 2 points); OR iii) Average of 'B' Grade for Diploma in Teacher Education; OR iv) Average of 'B+' Grade for Health-related awards such as Clinical Medicine and others; OR v) A Distinction for unclassified Diplomas and certificates OR vi) Upper Second Class for classified non-NTA Diplomas Foundation Programme of the OUT A GPA of 3.0 accumulated from six core subjects and at least a C grade from three subjects in respective cluster (Arts, Science and Business Studies) PLUS An Advanced Certificate of Secondary Education Examination with at least 1.5 from two subjects OR An Ordinary Diploma from the recognized institution with a GPA of at least 2.0 OR NTA level 5 /Professional Technician Level II Certificate
+Sn Category of ap- Minimum admission entry qualifications plicants J I 1.
+Completed A Level studies be- fore 2014 Two principal passes with a total of 4.0 points from Two Subjects defining the admission into the respective programme: where $A = 5$; $B = 4$; $C = 3$; $D = 2$; $E = 1$; $S = 0.5$.
+2. Two principal passes (Two Cs) with a total of 4.0 points from Two Subjects defining the admission into the respective programme: where A = 5; B+ = 4; B = 3; C = 2; D = 1; E = 0.5.
+3. Completed A Level studies from 2016 Two principal passes with a total of 4.0 points from Two Subjects defining the admission into the respective programme: where A = 5; B = 4; C = 3; D = 2; E = 1; S = 0.5.
+4 Ordinary Di- ploma, FTC and Equivalent Quali- fication Appli- cants At least four passes ('D's and above) at O' Level or NVA Level III with less than four O' Level passes or equivalent foreign qualifications as translated by either NECTA or VETA; AND i) At least a GPA of 3.0 for Ordinary Diploma (NTA Level 6); OR ii) Average of "C" for Full Technician Certificate (FTC) (where A = 5, B = 4, C = 3, and D = 2 points); OR iii) Average of 'B' Grade for Diploma in Teacher Education; OR iv) Average of 'B+' Grade for Health-related awards such as Clinical Medicine and others; OR v) A Distinction for unclassified Diplomas and certificates OR vi) Upper Second Class for classified non-NTA Diplomas Foundation Pro- gramme of the OUT A GPA of 3.0 accumulated from six core subjects and at least a C grade from three subjects in respective cluster (Arts, Science and Business Studies) PLUS An Advanced Certificate of Secondary Education Examination with at least 1.5 from two subjects OR An Ordinary Diploma from the recognized institution with a GPA of at least 2.0 OR NTA level 5 /Professional Technician Level II Certificate